Week 3 learning summary

 - How can assessment and feedback approaches be made most effective?

 - How might technology support effective assessment and feedback approaches?

 - How might technology and research evidence support changes to marking workload?

-Thank you to everyone who has contributed to making this week’s learning happen: Cat Scutt, Jonathan Firth, Paul Howard-Jones, Megan Sumeracki and Yana Weinstein, Kimberley Doyle and Neil Jones at Prescot Primary School, Saif Aftab, Denbigh High School, Grace Oliver, Kate, and Matt Corry at Godolphin & Latymer School, Alan Chadwick at London Freemen’s School, Dr Katharine Hutchinson and Mark Whicker at Cambridgeshire Educational Trust, our course reviewers and mentors, and MASH Production.
+Thank you to everyone who has contributed to making this week’s learning happen: Cat Scutt, Jonathan Firth, Paul Howard-Jones, Megan Sumeracki and Yana Weinstein, Kimberley Doyle and Neil Jones at Prescot Primary School, Saif Aftab, Denbigh High School, Kate at Godolphin & Latymer School, Alan Chadwick at London Freemen’s School, Dr Katharine Hutchinson and Mark Whicker at Cambridgeshire Educational Trust, our course reviewers and mentors, and MASH Production.

-When you’re ready, click the ‘Mark as complete’ button below and then select ‘Next’ to view what’s coming up in Week 4 of the course.
+When you’re ready, click the ‘Mark as complete’ button below and we look forward to seeing you next week!

 © Chartered College of Teaching